rjrodger/parambulator/README.md

 A simple way to generate nice error messages for named parameters.

-THis module is used by the <a href="http://senecajs.org">Seneca framework</a> for input validation.
+This module is used by the <a href="http://senecajs.org">Seneca framework</a> for input validation.

 If you're using this module, feel free to contact me on twitter if you have any questions! :) [@rjrodger](http://twitter.com/rjrodger)